Getting Started with ESP32 Bluetooth Low Energy (BLE) on Arduino IDE

 The ESP32 can act as a BLE server or as a BLE client.
 There are several BLE examples for the ESP32 in the ESP32 BLE library for Arduino IDE.
 This library comes installed by default when you install the ESP32 on the Arduino IDE.

 Note: You need to have the ESP32 add-on installed on the Arduino IDE.
-Follow one of the next tutorials to prepare your Arduino IDE to work with the ESP32, if you haven’t already.
+Follow the next tutorial to prepare your Arduino IDE to work with the ESP32, if you haven’t already.

-In your Arduino IDE, you can go to File > Examples > ESP32 BLE Arduino and explore the examples that come with the BLE library.
+In your Arduino IDE, you can go to File > Examples > BLE and explore the examples that come with the BLE library.

 Note: to see the ESP32 examples, you must have the ESP32 board selected on ToolsBoard.